- Resources & Research

 While there is considerable research about the nature and practice of leadership in business, K-12 education, and health sciences, evidence regarding early childhood leadership is relatively thin.
-Some research regarding early learning programs is available about organizational climate,1 change management,2 administrative best practice,3 and the influence of the administrator.4 International studies, as well, have added to our understanding of what early childhood leaders need to know and be able to do.5,6
+Some research regarding early learning programs is available about organizational climate, change management, administrative best practice, and the influence of the administrator.
+International studies, as well, have added to our understanding of what early childhood leaders need to know and be able to do.

 One way to conceptualize early childhood leadership is to consider two functional types—administrative leadership and instructional (or pedagogical) leadership.
 Administrative leadership involves creating management systems to leverage resources, oversee operations, and engage stakeholders.
 Instructional leadership inspires effective teaching and learning within a culture of continuous quality improvement.
 It focuses on creating a positive work climate, ensuring the organizational conditions that foster professional growth and effective teaching.
-A recent study in Victoria, Australia provides an interesting perspective when considering these two leadership functions.7
+A recent study in Victoria, Australia provides an interesting perspective when considering these two leadership functions. … Download this resource to read the rest of the research.